vmware-tanzu/sonobuoy/site-hugo/content/posts/2019-04-02-isolated-to-conformant.md

 categories: [kubernetes]
 # Tag should match author to drive author pages
 tags: ['Sonobuoy Team']
+date: 2019-04-02
 ---
-_Previously posted on the [VMware Cloud Native Apps blog](https://blogs.vmware.com/cloudnative/_
+_Previously posted on the [VMware Cloud Native Apps blog](https://blogs.vmware.com/cloudnative/)_

 Today we are releasing Sonobuoy 0.14.0, which delivers on one of our top roadmap goals: support for running Kubernetes end-to-end tests in air-gapped environments.
 It is now possible to run the end-to-end suite and validate your cluster’s state without Internet connectivity or investment in a custom, ad hoc work around.